mscws/cws-caseworker-parent-portal/README.md

 ### Inspiration

 * Developed **Design Challenge**: "*As a caseworker or parent, I would like to search for child care providers in my vicinity so that I can choose the best provider for a child*"
-* Conducted 1:1 and Group Interviews with real case worker and several non-participating staff
+* Conducted 1:1 and Group Interviews with real case worker and several State of Mississippi parents
 * Conducted user research to identify target audiences
 * Developed personas
 * Brainstormed, starting with "_Diverge_" step to get all ideas (no concern for viability/feasibility), then "_Converged_" to reduce ideas list to only viable/feasible.